Part 2: HSC Scaling of Marks

 Insights from English Scaling Graph

-If you are capable of undertaking Advanced English as one of your ATAR courses, then you should avoid undertaking Standard English as it is not a subject that is scaled well.
+If you are capable of undertaking Advanced English as one of your ATAR courses, then you should avoid undertaking Standard English, as it is NOT a subject that is scaled well.

 If you are good at English, consider Advanced or Extension English